FDSN/source-identifiers/definition.rst

 operating in the years 2002 and 2003 could be mapped to ``XA2002``.

 A temporary network operator may wish to request a 6 character network code in the transitional mapping pattern above in order have a globally unique code that is also usable with miniSEED 2 through the mapping.
+Furthermore, the FDSN reserves all 6 character network codes that match the transitional mapping pattern for all previously or future allocated 2 character temporary network codes.
+Thus the code XA2002 must be assigned solely to the temporary network with code XA that was operating in 2002.

 Location code usage
 -------------------